Unusual Paris Museums and Galleries: Museum of the Middle Ages:

 You don’t have to be an expert in Middle Ages history to enjoy the exhibits in the Musée National du Moyen-Age.
 Many of the exhibits in this high quality museum, although from the Middle Ages, are very well preserved and exquisite treasures that anyone can enjoy for their beauty and great craftsmanship.
-You can see more photos of the Musée National du Moyen-Age Here.
+If you have the Paris Pass, this is one of the included attractions.

 Tip: Once finished with the Museum it is only a short walk to Notre-Dame, the Luxembourg Gardens, the Panthéon or Sorbonne.
 Enjoy a stroll through the Left Bank!